eternaldensity/Sandcastle-Builder/README.md

 ## 3.276
 - Finally got Panther Rush to behave itself.
 Also messed around with costs a bit.
+- Mucked around with how Prizes work: the tiers are clearly separated and you need to get a new Bag to progress from tier to tier.

 ## 3.275
 - Switching Glass Furnace broke the Molpy.IsEnabled function